spring-media/Carlos/README.md

 - **create levels and fetchers** depending on your needs, either [through classes](#creating-custom-levels) or with [simple closures](#composing-with-closures)
 - [combine levels](#usage-examples)
-- sort the different levels depending on what makes most sense for you
 - [transform the key](#key-transformations) each level will get, [or the values](#value-transformations) each level will output (this means you're free to implement every level independing on how it will be used later on)
 - [react to memory pressure events](#listening-to-memory-warnings) in your app
 - **automatically populate upper levels when one of the lower levels fetches a value** for a key, so the next time the first level will already have it cached
 - enable or disable specific levels of your composed cache depending on [boolean conditions](#conditioning-caches)
-- easily [**pool requests**](#pooling-requests) so that expensive levels don't have to care whether 5 requests with the same keys come before even only 1 of them is done.
+- easily [**pool requests**](#pooling-requests) so you don't have to care whether 5 requests with the same key have to be executed by an expensive cache level before even only 1 of them is done.
 Carlos can take care of that for you
 - setup [multiple lanes](#multiple-cache-lanes) for complex scenarios where, depending on certain keys or conditions, different caches should be used
 - [Cap the number of concurrent requests](#limiting-concurrent-requests) a cache should handle
 - have a type-safe complex cache that won't even compile if the code doesn't satisfy the type requirements